mbr/simplekv/docs/index.rst

    changes

-Why it's not a trendy NoSQL database
+It's not a NoSQL database
 ------------------------------------
 There are many projects that offer a similiar functionality, so called "NoSQL" databases like CouchDB_. *simplekv* is different in its goals:

 no server dependencies
-  *simplekv* does only depend on python and possibly a few libraries easily fetchable from PyPI_.
+  *simplekv* does only depend on python and possibly a few libraries easily fetchable from PyPI_, if you want to use extra features.
 You do not have to run and install any server software to use *simplekv*.

-much, much simpler
+less features
   The database applications offer a whole lot more features than *simplekv*.
   This is by choice.
 Keep your metadata in a regular database, *simplekv* does only one thing for you: Store and retrieve binary data.